fhnaumann/NewChallenges/docs/rules/noDeath.md

 # No Death Rule

-When No Death is selected then players are not allowed to die.
+When No Death is selected then, players are not allowed to die.

 ## Punishment Trigger